Pay by Mobile Withdrawals Explained 2026: A Complete Guide

 Once you have completed this step, you will need to do the following:

 • Complete Casino Verification: Before your first withdrawal, you must pass identity verification (KYC).
-This involves uploading ID and proof of address — a UK Gambling Commission requirement for all licensed casinos.
+This involves uploading ID and proof of address — a requirement of the UK Gambling Commission for all licensed casinos.

 • Link Your Withdrawal Method: If you haven’t deposited with a debit card or e-wallet before, you’ll need to add and verify your chosen withdrawal method within your casino account.